markerikson/redux-ecosystem-links/use-cases.md

 - **Redux Collections**
   https://github.com/khrykin/redux-collections
-  One-liners for creating redux reducers and action creators for scrollable, editable lists. his module provides methods for creating reducers for ordered or key-value state to be used in redux apps.
+  One-liners for creating redux reducers and action creators for scrollable, editable lists.
+This module provides methods for creating reducers for ordered or key-value state to be used in redux apps.

 - **redux-search**
   https://github.com/treasure-data/redux-search